Find out more about the Bell Rock Lighthouse on this more than excellent website.

 WALKWAYS: two walkways are constructed leading from the tower to the landing places, both with cast-or wrought-iron frames, with cast-iron grid inserts.
 Some grids and 1 section of the frame is replaced by steel.

-Warning systems (Light, Fog horn, Radio Beacon)The original optical system used at the Bell Rock consisted of twenty-four parabolic reflectors 63,5 centimetres' in diameter with their inner surfaces silvered to better reflect the light.
+Warning systems (Light, Fog horn, Radar Beacon)The original optical system used at the Bell Rock consisted of twenty-four parabolic reflectors 63,5 centimetres' in diameter with their inner surfaces silvered to better reflect the light.
 Each reflector had, located at the focus, an Argand lamp having a circular wick of 2 centimetres' diameter.
 The reflectors were arranged in a rectangle with seven reflectors located on each of the major sides.
 The ten reflectors on the minor sides had red glass discs fitted to the outer rims such that the light emitted would be red in colour.
 The whole apparatus revolved by the action of a clockwork arrangement powered by a weight descending through the tower.
 The optical system revolved and gave a distinctive character of alternating red and white light.
 This was the first revolving light in Scotland.

 The parabolic reflectors were later replaced by a 1st Order Fresnel lens in which a paraffin vapour burner provided the illumination.
 A Dalén optic in which a gas light is burned in a lens system was installed during 1888 with a range of 33,3 km / 18 nM.
 The paraffin vapour burner was replaced by an electric lamp in the mid-1960s.
 Nowadays the character is flashing white every 5 seconds (FlW 5s), replacing the existing electric light which was installed in 1964.
 The Lighthouse is unmanned after automation since the 26th of October 1988 and is remotely monitored by the NLB, 84 George Street, Edinburgh.
 In 1999 the system is converted to solar power.
-The lighthouse is also supplied with a Radio Beacon (Racon).
+The lighthouse is also supplied with a Radar Beacon (Racon).

 The Bell Rock - Stevenson's Account, Courtesy of the Northern Lighthouse Heritage Trust, Robert Stevenson's Account of the Building of the Bell Rock is now available in digital format giving the opportunity to read this fascinating account of the hazardous rock, the building of the beacon, railway and the light - the oldest by sea washed, rock lighthouse in the world.